ThanosApollo/100DaysOfCode/README.md

 Day 10:
   ->Create a .csv with 1500 most popular bulgarian words, used to make an anki deck ->Complete flash_card_app
+Day 11 :
+  ->Play around with folium
+  ->Learn about git branches
+  ->Codewards
 <pre>